 - · Preparing the installation site

-- Preparing the refrigerant piping
+- · Preparing the refrigerant piping

-- · Preparing the electrical wiring
+- Preparing the electrical wiring

-5.2 Preparing installation site
+5.2 Preparing the installation site

 Do NOT install the unit in places often used as work place.
-In case of construction works (e.g. grinding works) where a lot of dust is created, the unit must be covered.
+In case of construction works (e.g. grinding works) where a lot of dust is created, the unit MUST be covered.

-Choose the installation location with sufficient place for carrying the unit in and out of the site.
+Choose an installation location with sufficient space for carrying the unit in and out of the site.